somedatapacket/docs.humio.com/content/integrations/data-shippers/hec.md

 Humio's HEC API is an alternative HTTP ingest endpoint.

-You will find it at `/api/v1/ingest/hec`.
+You will find it at `/api/v1/ingest/hec` and at `/services/collector`

 ### Format of data